kalarp/Analytics-in-Technical-Writing/docs/deepl.md

 For the purpose of this project, we will focus solely on the DeepL writing assistant.

-## How To Check Your Text Using DeepL
+## How to Check Your Text Using DeepL

 1. Go to the [**DeepL Write**](https://www.deepl.com/en/write) assisstant website.
 2. You can select the source language from the language selection list, although DeepL will automatically recognise the language if it is supported.